semibran/pack/readme.md

 * **Press `R`** to generate a random configuration.
 * **Press `N`** to reset the layout to its initial state.

 In this demo, boxes are chunked into groups of 4 as they are packed together to reduce calculation times.
 Unfortunately, this approach tends to yield suboptimal results.
-This will be fixed as library performance is improved upon.
+This issue will be addressed as library performance is improved upon.

 ## usage
 [![npm](https://nodei.co/npm/pack.png?mini)](https://www.npmjs.com/package/pack "View npm package")